Rules of Faro

 Call the Turn

 When exactly three cards remain in the deck, the round enters the call-the-turn phase.
-Players predict the exact order: which rank is dealt as the banker card and which as the player card.
-The third card is the hock.
+Players predict the exact order of the remaining three cards: which card is dealt as the banker card and which as the player card.
+The third card (the last one in the deck) is known the hock.

 Three distinct ranks remaining 4:1 payout